chinapedia/wikipedia.abstract.en/Page/Moscow.md

 Overview

-Moscow_05-2012_TretyakovGallery.jpg|alt=]]One of the most notable art museums in Moscow is the Tretyakov Gallery, which was founded by Pavel Tretyakov, a wealthy patron of the arts who donated a large private collection to the city.[100]
+|alt=]]One of the most notable art museums in Moscow is the Tretyakov Gallery, which was founded by Pavel Tretyakov, a wealthy patron of the arts who donated a large private collection to the city.[100]
 The Tretyakov Gallery is split into two buildings.
 The Old Tretyakov gallery, the original gallery in the Tretyakovskaya area on the south bank of the Moskva River, houses works in the classic Russian tradition.[101]
 The works of famous pre-Revolutionary painters, such as Ilya Repin, as well as the works of early Russian icon painters can be found here.
 Visitors can even see rare originals by early 15th-century iconographer Andrei Rublev.[102]
 The New Tretyakov gallery, created in Soviet times, mainly contains the works of Soviet artists, as well as of a few contemporary paintings, but there is some overlap with the Old Tretyakov Gallery for early 20th-century art.
 The new gallery includes a small reconstruction of Vladimir Tatlin's famous _Monument to the Third International_ and a mixture of other avant-garde works by artists like Kazimir Malevich and Wassily Kandinsky.
 Socialist realism features can also be found within the halls of the New Tretyakov Gallery.

-Gmii.jpg|alt=|left]]
+|alt=|left]]

 Another art museum in the city of Moscow is the Pushkin Museum of Fine Arts, which was founded by, among others, the father of Marina Tsvetaeva.
 The Pushkin Museum is similar to the British Museum in London in that its halls are a cross-section of exhibits on world civilisations, with many copies of ancient sculptures.
 However, it also hosts paintings from every major Western era; works by Claude Monet, Paul Cézanne, and Pablo Picasso are present in the museum's collection.

-Исторический_музей_.jpg|alt=]]The State Historical Museum of Russia (Государственный Исторический музей) is a museum of Russian history located between Red Square and Manege Square in Moscow.
+|alt=]]The State Historical Museum of Russia (Государственный Исторический музей) is a museum of Russian history located between Red Square and Manege Square in Moscow.
 Its exhibitions range from relics of the prehistoric tribes inhabiting present-day Russia, through priceless artworks acquired by members of the Romanov dynasty.
 The total number of objects in the museum's collection numbers is several million.
 The Polytechnical Museum,[103] founded in 1872 is the largest technical museum in Russia, offering a wide array of historical inventions and technological achievements, including humanoid automata from the 18th century and the first Soviet computers.
 Its collection contains more than 160,000 items.[104]
 The Borodino Panorama[105] museum located on Kutuzov Avenue provides an opportunity for visitors to experience being on a battlefield with a 360° diorama.
 It is a part of the large historical memorial commemorating the victory in the Patriotic War of 1812 over Napoleon's army, that includes also the triumphal arch, erected in 1827.
 There is also a military history museum that includes statues, and military hardware.

 Moscow is the heart of the Russian performing arts, including ballet and film, with 68 museums[106] 103[107] theaters, 132 cinemas and 24 concert halls.
-Among Moscow's theaters and ballet studios is the Bolshoi Theatre and the Malyi Theatre[108] as well as Vakhtangov Theatre and Moscow Art Theatre.Moscow_International_House_of_Music.jpg|alt=]]
+Among Moscow's theaters and ballet studios is the Bolshoi Theatre and the Malyi Theatre[108] as well as Vakhtangov Theatre and Moscow Art Theatre.|alt=]]

 The Moscow International Performance Arts Center,[109] opened in 2003, also known as Moscow International House of Music, is known for its performances in classical music.
 It has the largest organ in Russia installed in Svetlanov Hall.